DakshVerma11/Flower-Image-Classification-CNN/README.md

 ## Results

-The trained model achieved an accuracy of **81.90%** on the validation dataset.
+The trained model achieved an accuracy of **81.90%** on the validation dataset using a vustom cnn and ~ 91% using pretrained models like MobileNet V2 and Inception V3.

 ## Visualizing results of the training